-The GCE A Level requirement for this course is grades BBB to include Grade B in one from GCE A Level Mathematics, Physics, Chemistry, Technology & Design, Design & Technology, Engineering, Electronics or Double Award Science/Applied Science.
+The GCE A Level requirement for this course is grades BBB to include Grade B in one from Mathematics, Further Mathematics, Physics, Chemistry, Technology & Design, Design & Technology, Engineering, Electronics or Double Award Science/Applied Science.

 See the GCSE subject and grade requirements including specific Mathematics grade required depending on the GCE A level subject presented.

-The requirement for this course is successful completion of BTEC Level 3 Extended Diploma/National Extended Diploma in a related Engineering subject area with overall award profile of DDM to include a minimum of 9 unit distinctions.
-Also requires a minimum Merit in a unit of Applied or Further Mathematics.
+BTEC Level 3 QCF Extended Diploma in Engineering with overall award profile of DDM to include 9 unit distinctions.
+Also requires a Merit in a unit of Mathematics for Engineering Technicians or Further Mathematics for Engineering Technicians.